Ponant/Galebra.Security/src/Galebra.Security.Headers.Csp/README.md

 ````

 The first policy group does not require nonces and enforces CSP.
-The second policy group configures the two headers CSP and CSP-Report-Only headers and requires nonces for each of these headers.
+The second policy group configures the two headers, CSP and CSP-Report-Only, and requires nonces for each of these headers.

 This policy is the default policy.
 Beware that, by default, `IsDefault` is set to true and the library will throw during service
-build-up if there is not exactly one default.
+registration if the number of default policies is not one.

 The `IsDisabled` property in *Line 1* is set to false (default),
 which means that the default policy named *PolicyGroup2* will be applied globally unless overridden by attributes or filters.
 The third policy uses only nonces, for styles.
 The default value for nonce generation is 16 bytes.
-We used `connect-src ws://localhost:56353` in this example to allow `/_framework/aspnetcore-browser-refresh.js` to work properly.
+We used `connect-src ws://localhost:65412` in this example to allow `/_framework/aspnetcore-browser-refresh.js` to work properly.
 Also, we disabled CSS Hot Reload in Visual Studio, see https://github.com/dotnet/aspnetcore/issues/36085, to avoid
 a weak CSP configuration just for development.
 It is not clear how this port is generated, apparently randomly.
-The browser tools will inform you when this happens!
 These policies will also disable Visual Studio tracking features when they occur.

 Alternatively, you can configure everything in code: